 CLTs often begin with a preliminary feasibility study, which is carried out once a group has been formed, a vision set, housing need identified and a site identified (see below).
 It will address whether the project is viable or not.
 Following this a more detailed feasibility study can be carried out to analyse in detail all of the parts of the project.
 The information from the feasibility studies then forms the basis of a business plan.

 A financial viability assessment will often be a useful part of business planning too.
-The CLT Network has a financial appraisal tool available on our dedicated CLT Fund website, which you can find by following this link.
+The CLT Network has a financial appraisal tool available here.

 For more detailed information on carrying out feasibility studies, assessing financial viability, and business planning (including a business plan template), please see the CLT Handbook.
 A hard copt of the CLT Handbook is sent to all new members of the National CLT Network, and an electronic copy is also available in the Members' Area of the website.
 If you are not yet a member of the National CLT Network and would like to join, you can find out how to do so by visiting this page.
 Our Handbook is also available to non members for £29 inc delivery, you can order one by emailing firstname.lastname@example.org with your request.